 - Diagnostic code: A 4-digit number used to signify a diagnosis.
 Therapists are required to assign you a diagnostic code if you are using insurance benefits to pay for therapy.
 This shows the insurance company that there is a medically valid reason for the session to have occurred, and therefore the therapist deserves to be paid.

 - Outpatient mental health: The term used for a therapy session in an insurance summary & benefits.

 Now my brain is bursting.
 What should I do?

 That's completely understandable — navigating health insurance is complicated!

 First, know that you're not alone.
 Even our team members at Zencare get confused when using our own health insurance plans for therapy!

-Second, choose the route that feels most manageable for you right now: 1) find an in-network therapist, 2) find an out-of-network therapist, or 3) find therapists who offer alternatives like a sliding scale.
+Second, choose the route that feels most manageable for you right now, whether this means finding an in-network therapist, finding an out-of-network therapist, or finding therapists who offer alternatives like a sliding scale.

 Third, speak with your therapist.
 After seeing hundreds of clients, therapists are well-versed in how insurances work.
 They may not have all the answers, but can help guide you in the best next step.
 If you're in college, you might also try asking Counseling Services for guidance.

 Finally, even though it's everyone's least favorite option, calling your insurance company often clears up a lot of confusion, once you get a human on the line.
 To make it less daunting, consider preparing a list of questions ahead of time.
 You've got this!